JusticeZzy/FunduSegmenter/README.md

 ```
 The output segmentation maps are saved in ```./results/segmentation_map```.

+---
 ### 6. Evaluation only
-If you would like to use our trained-weight to produce segmentation maps, you can follow the step 3 to pre-process your images, and then follow the step 5 to produce segmentation maps.
+If you would like to use our trained weight to produce segmentation maps, you can follow the step 3 to pre-process your images, and then follow the step 5 to produce segmentation maps.
 We provide a pre-trained FunduSegmenter which was trained on Drishti-GS, RIM-ONE-r3, REFUGE training, and REFUGE validation.
 The weight is available [here](). xxxxxxxxxxxxxxxxxxxxxxxxx

+We also provide a pre-trained FunduSegmenter using original images which was also trained on Drishti-GS, RIM-ONE-r3, REFUGE training, and REFUGE validation.
+You can directly use the original images and follow the step 5 to produce segmentation maps.
+The weight is available [here](). xxxxxxxxxxxxxxxxxxxxxxxxx

+---
 ### 7. Baselines
 #### 7.1.
 DUNet and TransUNet